Alastair2D/chitter-challenge/README.md

 ```

-## Test Coverage
+## Testing

+The testing framework utilises RSpec, SimpleCov & Capybara.

-Run `rspec` from the project root to see test results.
+To run the tests: `rspec` from the project root to see test results and coverage.

 The `./spec/features/web_helpers.rb` file contains a few methods to keep the testing code DRY.